nhatthanhtran/FWin2023/README.md

 To easily reproduce the results you can follow the next steps:
 1. Initialize the docker image using: `make init`.
 2. Download the datasets using: `make dataset`.
-3. Run each script in `scripts/FWin` using `make run_module module="bash ETTh1Fwin.sh"` for each script.
+3. Run each script in `scripts/FWin` using `bash ETTh1Fwin.sh"` for each script.
 Repeat for the other models.
 ## Acknowledgement

 We appreciate the following github repos a lot for their valuable code base or datasets: